 Who are your peers and how are you collaborating with them?

 “iPollingTM” is available exclusively to Peeriosity member company employees, with consultants or vendors prohibited from participating or accessing content.
-Members have full visibility to all respondents and their comments.
+Members have full visibility of all respondents and their comments.
 Using Peeriosity’s integrated email system, Peer MailTM, members can easily communicate at any time with others who participate in iPolling.

 Peeriosity members are invited to log into www.peeriosity.com to join the discussion and connect with Peers.
 Membership is for practitioners only, with no consultants or vendors permitted.
 To learn more about Peeriosity, click here.